Danilo Restivo: Elisa Claps

 Elisa Claps, the 16-year-old daughter of a tobacconist and a clerk, was a student in the third year of the liceo classico (the oldest public secondary school type in Italy) in Potenza, with ambitions to become a physician and work with Médecins Sans Frontières.
-Claps was described as a "happy-go-lucky" teenager and the "pride and joy" of her mother and family.
+Elisa was described as a "happy-go-lucky" teenager and the "pride and joy" of her mother and family.
 She was the youngest of three children and was described as very close to her family.
 Claps was a devout Catholic.
 Friends reported Claps felt sorry for Restivo, who appeared lonely and depressed.
-Claps' brother, Gildo, who also knew Restivo, was aware that Restivo's advances towards her had "frustrated" his sister.
+Claps's eldest brother, Gildo, who also knew Restivo, was aware that Restivo's advances towards her had "frustrated" his sister.
 Claps wrote several pages in her journal, complaining about his odd behaviour, and was aware of rumours regarding Restivo having a fetish for cutting hair.

 A month before Claps disappeared, Claps was on holiday in Montegiordano, a village on the Ionian coast.
 While walking along, Claps squeezed her brother Gildo's arm, noticing that Restivo was in the same village.
 She recounted to her brother about having to meet Restivo on holiday, as well as having seen him back home.
 Asking her if there were issues, Claps told her brother that Restivo had been insistent with her previously.
 Restivo approached the siblings, turning to Claps and asking if she wanted to go for a walk.
-Claps' response was to squeeze her brother's arm, appearing to indicate she did not want to go with Restivo.
+Claps's response was to squeeze her brother's arm, appearing to indicate she did not want to go with Restivo.
 Gildo told Restivo this, telling him to "please go away", with Restivo attempting to insist but went away, perhaps because of Gildo's firmness.
 Not liking how insistent Restivo had been with his sister, including how he looked at her, Gildo attempted to gain more information about him.
 Claps told him that it did not matter, with Restivo being a person who was always alone and that Gildo should let things go.